How Long Does a System Restore Take Windows 10

 How Long Does Finalizing File Restore Take?

 The finalizing file restores stage of a system restore can take some time, depending on the speed of your computer and the amount of data that needs to be processed.
-According to Microsoft, the finalizing stage can take anywhere from a few minutes to several hours.
+According to Microsoft, the finalizing stage can take a few minutes to several hours.

 How long does a System Restore take on Windows 10?